vineethreddyramasa/DataKnights/Deliverables/R Plots/r_plots.md

 #### Number of Sightings of different species over the years

 -   It can be noticed that the number of sightings of Song sparrows is significantly higher than that of other species but has dropped rapidly between 2010 and 2016 which might be a reason to be concerned.
-The sightings of Bewick's Wren is increasing slowly while the other threee species are fairly constant.
+The sightings of Bewick's Wren is increasing slowly while the other three species are fairly constant.

     ![](r_plots_files/figure-markdown_github/unnamed-chunk-8-1.png)